akkadotnet/akka.net/docs/articles/clustering/cluster-sharding.md

 ## Remembering Entities

-By default, when a shard is rebalanced to another node, the entities it stored before migration, are NOT started immediately after.
+By default, when a shard is re-balanced to another node, the entities it stored before migration, are NOT started immediately after.
 Instead they are recreated ad-hoc, when new messages are incoming.
 This behavior can be modified by `akka.cluster.sharding.remember-entities = true` configuration.
 It will instruct shards to keep their state between re-balances - it also comes with extra cost due to necessity of persisting information about started/stopped entities.
 Additionally a message extractor logic must be aware of `ShardRegion.StartEntity` message:

 ```csharp
 public sealed class ShardEnvelope